We’re Nothing But Blood

 〚ᴛᴡ ғᴏʀ sᴇx ᴀs sᴇʟғ ʜᴀʀᴍ, sᴇxᴜᴀʟ ᴠɪᴏʟᴇɴᴄᴇ, sᴇʟғ-ʜᴀᴛʀᴇᴅ, sᴇʟғ-ɪɴᴊᴜʀʏ, ᴀɴᴅ sᴜɪᴄɪᴅᴀʟ ɪᴅᴇᴀᴛɪᴏɴ〛

-Isaac had been different from the start; something else and beyond and too much of both, because they’d met too soon and with everything out of control.
-Kato couldn’t help feeling unraveled when it came to thinking about him, unable to get his thoughts in order.
+Isaac had been different from the start; something else and beyond and too much of both, because they’d met too soon or too late and with everything out of control.
+Kato couldn’t help feeling unraveled when it came to him, unable to get his thoughts in order.

-He’d been rebounding in some way when they met, because Anarchy had been in love and Kato knew he himself had been too, but he was dirty and sick and he couldn’t do it, couldn’t put Anarchy through that and watch everything fall apart like it had with Fawkes.
+He’d been rebounding in some sick way when they met, because Anarchy had been in love and Kato had been too, but he was dirty and toxic and he couldn’t do it, couldn’t put Anarchy through that and watch everything fall apart like it had with Fawkes.
 So he threw love out with both hands and hurled himself back into the bar scene, both trying to fill the new, raw hollow in his chest and trying to punish himself for the pain in Anarchy’s eyes.

-It was perfect, really.
-Out of control and absolutely fucking insane, but perfect.
-Isaac had a darker nature that Kato relished, almost worshipped.
-They were both unstable as all hell and able to bond over homicidal ideation; two ticking time bombs tangled in Isaac’s sheets or smearing blood against his shower wall.
+It was ideal, really.
+Out of control and absolutely fucking insane, but still.
+Isaac had a darker nature that Kato took gruesome refuge in.
+They were both unstable as all hell and able to bond over the gory and the taboo; two ticking time bombs tangled in Isaac’s sheets or smearing blood against his shower wall.
 Because Isaac...Isaac was willing to hurt him.
 Kato knew the sickness of encouraging it but it was thrilling—no, intoxicating, and he couldn’t seem to rein himself in.
 His abused body was already criss-crossed by scarring and he invited Isaac to reopen anything he wanted, anything.
 He’d drive Isaac wild like that; panting, naked, his thighs streaming blood, saying “You can cut my neck, too, if you want.
 I don’t even care about the tattoo.
 Do it.”

 “Then stop trying to control yourself.”